amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 In the annals of computing, calculators reigned supreme in a period, between early 1970s and early 2000s.
 The first electronic pocket scientific calculator, the HP-35, came out in 1972, and it displaced the [slide rule](./HowSlideRulesWork.md) in just a few years.
 The slide rule had been the predominant calculating device for almost 400 years, since its invention by [William Oughtred](https://en.wikipedia.org/wiki/William_Oughtred) in 1622.
 But in 30 short years, the calculator was outmoded by the touch-screen mobile phone.
 [Just deserts](https://legal-dictionary.thefreedictionary.com/Just+Desserts), I suppose.
 Brief though their reign was, scientific calculators did leave an indelible mark on engineering, physics, and other hard sciences of the 20th century.

 In this article, I mean by "calculator" a commonly available electronic pocket calculator with a microprocessor.
 I am excluding from this definition mechanical calculators, valve (vacuum tube) calculators, transistor calculators, and desk calculators.
 In fact, it is evident from the title of this article that I am focusing narrowly on [Hewlett-Packard](https://en.wikipedia.org/wiki/Hewlett-Packard) (HP) calculators with reverse Polish notation (RPN) input method, in particular the programmable scientific models made in, and after, the 1980s.
-To an engineer like me, anything less than RPN is insupportable.
+To an electrical engineer like me, anything less than RPN is insupportable.

 The [microprocessor](https://en.wikipedia.org/wiki/Microprocessor) is the little engine that powers the modern world.
 Children in 2021 play games on powerful CPUs, like the 64-bit AMD Ryzen.
 But only five decades earlier in 1971, the first microprocessor, the 4-bit [Intel 4004](https://en.wikipedia.org/wiki/Intel_4004) was invented.
 In its day, the 4004, which integrated 2,300 transistors on a single chip, was a massive leap forward in technology.
 The 4004 came about because [Busicom](https://en.wikipedia.org/wiki/Busicom), a Japanese electronic calculator company, asked Intel in 1969 to develop a microprocessor for use in calculators.
 Naturally, Busicom calculators, like the [141-PF](http://www.vintagecalculators.com/html/busicom_141-pf.html), were the first production electronic devices to be powered by a microprocessor.
 Although the 141-PF holds the distinction of being the first microprocessor-based calculator, its design was unremarkable; it was a four-function desk calculator with a few business-friendly features, like memory and percentage.